rgreinho/go-cli-crashcourse/docs/go-crashcourse.md

 Here are the steps that we will tackle about for this project:
 1. Worskpace organization

-  1.1 Scaffolding best practices (tools?)
+  1. Scaffolding best practices (tools?)
-2. Use cobra for the CLI
+2. Dependency management (glide)
 3. Lint the code
-4. Dependency management (glide)
+4. Use cobra for the CLI
-5. Debug the application (delve)
+5. Use viper to read parameters from a configuration file
 6. Write unit tests w/mocks (testify)
-7. Use viper to read parameters from a configuration file
+7. Debug the application (delve)
 8. Write and publish documentation
 9. Package the application